Koshi Province

-The province is bordered by the Tibet of China to the north, the Indian states of Sikkim and West Bengal to the east, and Bihar to the south, and Bagmati Province and Madhesh Province to the west.
-According to the 2021 Nepal census, there are around 5 million people in the province, with a population density of 190 per square kilometre.
-As per the 2011 Nepal census the province had around 4.5 million people.
+The province is bordered by the Tibet Autonomous Region of China to the north, the Indian states of Sikkim and West Bengal to the east, Bihar to the south, and Bagmati Province and Madhesh Province to the west.
+According to the 2021 Nepal census, there are around five million people in the province, with a population density of 190 per square kilometre.
+In the 2011 Nepal census, the province had approximately 4.5 million people.

 Etymology

-The province is named Koshi after the Kosi river, which is the largest in the country.
+The province is named Koshi after the Koshi River, which is the largest river in the country.
 On 1 March 2023 the former temporary name of the province, Province No. 1, was changed to Koshi Province.

-The Kosi river is significantly and culturally an important river of Nepal.
-The Kosi river is called Kausika in the Rigveda and Kausiki in the Mahabharata.
-The Kosi is associated with many ancient spiritual stories.
+The Kosi River is significantly and culturally an important river of Nepal.
+The Koshi River is called Kausika in the Rigveda and Kausiki in the Mahabharata.The Kosi is associated with many ancient spiritual stories.
 It is mentioned in the Bal Kand section of Valmiki's Ramayana as the Kausiki who is the form assumed by Satyavati after her death.
-In the Ramayana Kausiki is mentioned as the younger sister of Ganga.
+In the Markandeya Purana, the Kosi is described as the primal force.
+Due to the violent nature of the Kosi in monsoon season, legend says that Parvati, the wife of Shiva, after defeating the demon Durg, became known as the warrior goddess Durga who transformed into Kaushiki.
+In Ramayana, the river Ganges is depicted as her elder sister.
+According to Mahabharata epic, the God of death took the form of a woman and resides on the banks of the river to limit population growth.
+Kosi resonates with the folklore of Mithila.
+The most important depictions of Kosi folklore are Kosi as a virgin absolutely carefree and full of energy, and as a frustrated wife of old hermit Richeek wandering in the Himalayas.
+Koshi river is also invoked as the mother: 'Kosi Ma'.

 History

-The most hilly and Himalayan part of Province was the area under the Limbuwan Kingdom, including Dhankuta, Okhaldhunga, and Udayapur.

-In the beginning of the 7th century, when King Mung Mawrong Hang came to prominence in the terai lands of Limbuwan (present-day Sunsari, Morang and Jhapa area).
-He cleared much of the forest area in present-day Rangeli, east of Biratnagar, and built a town there.
+When King Mung Mawrong Hang came to prominence in the Terai lands of Limbuwan, he cleared much of the forest area in present-day Rangeli, east of Biratnagar, and built a town there.
 He named his Kingdom Morang after his name and rose to power.

-Meanwhile, the Gorkha King Prithivi Narayan Shah was on a campaign to conquer all the hill kingdoms into his Empire (the Kingdom of Nepal).
+Meanwhile, King Prithvi Narayan Shah was on a campaign to conquer all the hill kingdoms into his Empire (the Kingdom of Nepal).
 He attacked Limbuwan on two fronts.
-After the Limbuwan Gorkha War from 1771 to 1774 AD, the Limbu ministers of Morang, and Limbu rulers of the ten principalities came to an agreement with the King of Gorkha.
+After the Limbuwan–Gorkha War from 1771 to 1774 AD, the Limbu ministers of Morang, and Limbu rulers of the ten principalities came to an agreement with the King of Gorkha.
 With the Limbuwan Gorkha treaty of 1774, Limbuwan was annexed to the Kingdom of Nepal.

 The term district has been used in various ways throughout the modern history of Nepal.